anonymokata/AAD52402-6376-4EB8-AD86-140E6E322550/README.md

 # Roman Numeral Calculator

-I use CMake to generate the makefiles.
 Obviously the check libraries are needed.

 My submission is on branch master.
 Any other branch is me just playing around.

-To build and execute the tests run the following
+To build the library and the test executable run "make" in the root source directory.

-$ cmake . && make
+The tests executable will be generated at tests/romanNumeralTests

 Any questions should be directed to wguynes@pillartechnology.com